Alumni Success Story: Nick Reva ‘08, BAS Network Security

 I am a Security Engineering Technical Manager.
 I lead technical security programs for Snapchat’s acquired companies and international offices.
 My day-to-day is comprised of interacting with my partner teams, checking in on programs and projects, hands-on coding/engineering work, overcoming obstacles with my team’s projects and working with our partner teams on their security needs.
 Every morning, I also read Twitter, which is a great place to go to find out about security news.
 The security community likes to communicate via Twitter.

 I’ve worked at Snapchat for about two years.
-I graduated from Davenport in 2008 with my degree in Network Security after which I moved to Chicago.
+I graduated from Davenport in 2008 with my Network Security degree after which I moved to Chicago.
 In 2009, while working at Wrigley as a Security Analyst I entered DePaul University, where I met my wife and married in 2010.
 I was promoted to Security Engineer in 2011 upon my graduation.
 In 2014, we relocated to Santa Monica, California where I went to work for SpaceX.
 After three years at SpaceX, I made the move to Snap, Inc. I still reside in Santa Monica where my wife and I enjoy the weather with our two daughters who are three and one years old.

 How long have you worked at Snapchat?
 What was your career path leading to your current job?
 Were there any mentors who helped you along the way?